backupbrew/switchbrew/NV services.md

 ### NVGPU\_IOCTL\_CHANNEL\_SET\_ERROR\_NOTIFIER

 Initializes the error notifier for this channel.
-Identical to Linux driver.
+Unlike for the Linux kernel, the Switch driver cannot write to an arbitrary userspace buffer.
+Thus new ioctls have been introduced to fetch the error information rather than using a shared memory buffer.

 ` struct {`
 `   __in u64 offset;`
 `   __in u64 size;`
-`   __in u32 mem;       // nvmap object handle`
+`   __in u32 mem;       // not used?`
 `   __in u32 padding;`
 ` };`